Two Decades Behind

 - Whatever Happened to...
 Robot Jones? does this seemingly intentionally, with an art style and musical sequences seemingly inspired from Schoolhouse Rock.
 Episodes also feature floppy disks, Rubik's cubes, and characters with Devo hats and Venetian blinds glasses, despite the show being made in the early 2000s.
 It even has curiously low-quality and grainy audio.

-- In The Angry Beavers, the forest animals (and humans) are still stuck in The Seventies.
+- In The Angry Beavers, the forest animals (and humans) are still stuck in The '70s.

-- One of the main problems people have with the later seasons of The Simpsons is that, even when the show attempts to tackle current events and issues (such as social networking and LGBT culture), it still seems stuck in the late-80's and early-90's with its depictions of things like family dynamics and work politics.
-Many people are, thus, finding the series increasingly difficult to relate to.
+- One of the main problems people have with the later seasons is that, even when the show attempts to tackle current events and issues (such as social networking), it still seems stuck in the late-'80s and early-'90s with its depictions of things like family dynamics and work politics.

 - The most glaring discrepancy is that of the early years of Homer and Marge, who (according to the show's original early '90s Canon) graduated from high school in 1974 and married in 1980, with Bart being born in 1981 and Lisa about two years after that.
 That timeframe obviously became completely unworkable long ago, and yet flashbacks to Homer's adolescence will still show him with '70s Hair, and Marge still likes Disco music.